The question “how many people died in WW1?” is a complicated one.

 Two out of three soldiers died in battle, the rest died due to infections or disease.
 The Spanish flu also killed a lot of people in prisoner camps.

 How many people died in WW1?
 The total number of civilian deaths is very hard to determine, unlike military deaths, which were better documented.
 Because of the war, many people suffered from disease and malnutrition because of food shortages brought about by a disruption in trade.
 Millions of men were also mobilized for the war, taking their labor away from farms, which cut down food production.
 In the Ottoman Empire there were also the genocides that killed thousands of people.
-The Spanish flu also killed a lot of people, but historians tried to leave this out of the accounts.
+The Spanish flu also killed a lot of people, but historians often left these figures out of accounts accounts.